-The Assessment Center at Lake Michigan College provides a variety of testing services including new-student assessment services as well as out-of-class testing.
+The Assessment Center at Lake Michigan College provides a variety of testing services including new-student assessment services as well as out-of-class testing and Certified Nurse Aide (CNA) testing.

 Lake Michigan College uses the new-student assessment process to measure your skill level in reading, writing, and mathematics.
 It has no effect on your admission to the College.
 Certain levels of performance are necessary in these skill areas for success in college-level courses.
 College advisors use the results to help place you in the proper courses.
 There are several exemptions that allow you to opt out of the assessment process as listed in the Assessment and Placement Policy.

 English, mathematics, and reading basic skills prerequisites for College classes are listed in the course description section of the College catalog as E-English, M-Mathematics or R-Reading.
 Students whose assessment scores do not meet or exceed levels set for E, M, R prerequisites must successfully complete appropriate Transitional Studies courses prior to registration in courses with these prerequisites.